Geology of Wyoming

 Black Mountain Lookout Tower Hike

 The hike is through the forest and Precambrian rock the whole way to the Lookout Tower.
 At the end, you break out of the trees and climb a rock ridge to the Tower with outstanding panoramic views.
-ATVs and motorcycles are allowed on this trail, although the upper part of the trail seems to rocky and narrow for ATVs.
+ATVs and motorcycles are allowed on this trail, although the upper part of the trail seems too rocky and narrow for ATVs.
 Directions (see map below): Turn south on Black Mountain Forest Service Road 16 which is a good gravel road fine for cars, 3.5 miles turn left on Forest Service Road 222 which is a high clearance, 4WD rutted & rocky dirt road, park immediately if you have a passenger car & walk from here, cross stream and take left fork in road, 3.7 miles second stream crossing, 4.4 miles end of road and Black Mountain Trailhead, hike 1.1 miles one way and 800 vertical feet up to Lookout Tower, return the same way.
 If you walk FS 222, it adds 0.85 miles each way to the hike.
 Be aware that the Lookout Tower is on a rock ridge surrounded by cliffs.

 North aerial view of Black Mountain Lookout Tower hike.
 Forest Service Road 16 in blue, Forest Service Road 222 in red and Black Mountain Trail in purple.